stratifyphp/router/README.md

 Controllers, like middlewares, are expected to return PSR-7 response objects.

-However, in order to ease development, they can also return strings: those will be automatically turned into `200` HTTP responses.
+However, in order to ease development, they can also return strings: those will be automatically turned into `200` HTML responses.

 ```php
 function () {